cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-headless/index.md

 * Wifi Access
 * Monitor, Mouse, Keyboard (for desktop access on Pi)
 * 1 SD Card Burner(s) (we recommend one that supports USB 3.0 speeds)
+* XCode and brew installed on the Mac

 For a list of possible part choices, please see: